markfloryan/gamedesign/homeworks/gameloop.md

 <a name="background"></a>Github Assignment Link
 ---------------------------------------

 Every assignment has a **Github Classroom Link** you must follow to get the starter code (if applicable) and to create your repository for the assignment.
+If you haven't yet done so, follow the instructions at the [Github Classroom Tutorial](./githubclassroom.html).

 **Assignment Invite Link**: [Homework 1 Invite](https://classroom.github.com/a/jI8iTx_6)